zainaftab2225/zainaftab2225.github.io/_computerscience/python-basics.md

 ### Operators

 - Some operators are listed in the table below for reminders.
+- The official style guide for Python says that there should be a space before and after each operator.

 | Operator | Operation | Example Equation | Example Code | Output |
 |------- | ---------| ---------| ---------| ---------|